gtxll8/Project5-Linux-Server-Configuration/README.md

 ```
 -A fail2ban-ssh -s xx.xxx.12.198/32 -j REJECT --reject-with icmp-port-unreachable
 ```
-which means that my attempt was recorded and IP is now banned.
-After third try I would get connection failed.

-also getting the email :
+which means that my attempt was recorded and my IP is now banned, also receiving the following email :
 ```
 Hi,
 The IP xx.xxx.12.198 has just been banned by Fail2Ban after
 3 attempts against ssh.
 ```
-resource:
+Resource:
 https://www.digitalocean.com/community/tutorials/how-to-protect-an-apache-server-with-fail2ban-on-ubuntu-14-04